TheArkive/ahk-pi/README.md

 * WILL NOT write or remove registry entries that deal with installing or uninstalling.
 * WILL NOT run two versions of AutoHotkey side-by-side.
 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
-* WILL NOT automatically download new verstions.
+* WILL NOT automatically download new versions.

 The user may be prompted to specify a program to associate before everything works nicely.
 This shouldn't happen.
 I haven't has this problem yet.
 Let me know if you do.